dmuller189/C-Process-API-Tutorial/README.md

 Say you want to run a program that is different from the current calling program. `exec()`, and a corresponding `c` wrapper function helps do just this.
 In the above example, the program calls `execlp()`, which in turn call the program `echo` with the arguments `"echo", "In", "subprocess", NULL`.
 In the example, `echo` is a program to simple print out its argumets to the terminal.

+## The `pipe()` System Call
+`pipe()` creates a one-way channel for data to pass betwen two processes.
+That is, a pipe enables interprocess communication.
+A pipe has a read 'end' and a write 'end', and the kernel buffers data written to the write end until it is read from the read end of the pipe.

 # Putting it all Together - A Case Study with a Unix Shell

 Take a look at the code of this [Unix style Shell](https://github.com/dmuller189/UnixShell), and specifically the nush.c file in the directory.
 This file implements the basic feature of a Unix shell by using the `fork() wait(), and exex()` system call to demonstrate the power of these operatoins.